-Sometimes strange things happen, and don’t ask me why because I don’t have a good answer to give you guys.
-Last week, I was troubleshooting an issue when I noticed that the DTA Purge and Archive (BizTalkDTADb) Job was not running correctly.
-When I checked the job history, I saw the following error:
+Sometimes, strange things happen, and I honestly can’t explain why.
+Last week, while troubleshooting an issue, I noticed that the DTA Purge and Archive (BizTalkDTADb) SQL job was not running as expected.
+To investigate further, I opened the job history and immediately spotted the following error:

 Executed as user: NT SERVICE\SQLAgent$BIZTALK.
 ‘GetUTCDate1‘ is not a recognized built-in function name.
 [SQLSTATE 42000] (Error 195).
 The step failed.

 At first glance, I was surprised.
-The SQL statement looked fine and at it was expected:
+The SQL statement looked fine, and it was expected:

 declare @dtLastBackup datetime set @dtLastBackup = GetUTCDate1() exec dtasp_PurgeTrackingDatabase 1, 0, 7, @dtLastBackup, 1